dasari-mohana/Real-Time-Fruit-Detection---YOLOv4/README.md

 The train.txt and test.txt files hold the relative paths to all our training images and validation images.

-## 6. Train Your Custom Object Detector
+## 6. Training Custom Object Detector

-## 7. Training Yolo model from a checkpoint
+## 7. Training YOLO model from a checkpoint

 ## 8. Model Evaluation using Mean Average Precision